drewm27/speakerrankings/portable/speakers/Xiaomi-Mi-Outdoor.md

 share-description: "The Xiaomi Mi Outdoor ranks #117 out of 131 total Medium Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Xiaomi Mi Outdoor ranks [#117 out of 131 total Medium Size Portable Bluetooth Speakers](/portable/medium/#117-xiaomi-mi-outdoor) for sound quality.
+The Xiaomi Mi Outdoor ranks [#117 out of 131 total Medium Size Portable Bluetooth Speakers](/portable/medium/#117-xiaomi-mi-outdoor-129) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

-## #117 Xiaomi Mi Outdoor
+## #117 Xiaomi Mi Outdoor: $129
 - Negatives: Not much bass, IP55 not very waterproof
 - Aux Input: No
 - Battery Life: 20 hours (Manufacturer specified)